 Anne Thomas explores Berlin’s burgeoning vegan scene…

 “I’m vegetarian between meals,” a colleague of mine recently joked.
 I could say I’m vegan between meals.
 I like the theory but find it hard to put into practice.
-However, November is World Vegan Month and veganism is flourishing in Berlin so I’ve decided to try again.
+However, veganism has been flourishing in Berlin for a while, so I’ve decided to try again.
 “Meat is murder! “ “It’s the corpse of an animal.”
 “Factory farming is torture!”

 These are just a few of the confrontational slogans used to jolt people into thinking more about their eating habits.
 I’ve been thinking about them a lot lately and wondering why such statements come across as so provocative?
 Is it not a simple fact that a steak, a chicken drumstick or a Schnitzel is a piece of meat, i.e. a piece of dead animal?